CoderDoge1108/academic_website/content/authors/admin/_index.md

 interests:
   - AI for Code
   - Code Structure Learning
+  - Cognitive Process in Software Engineering
-  - Cognitive Neural Code Analysis
+  - Binary Code analysis
-  - Binary Code & Medical Imaging
+  - Medical Imaging

 # Education to show in About widget
 education: